Last updated on September 12th, 2019 at 01:09 pm

 I have just recently been drawn into the pickling trend when my friend Chrissy made those amazing Pickled Red Onions for me.
 Even though peanut season is over for a while, peanuts are harvested in September and October, I still crave boiled peanuts.

 My brother-in-law makes some fabulous boiled peanuts when he gets the chance and my oldest son, Braxton, eats them by the bag full.
 Thanks to canning you can get boiled peanuts year-round at the grocery store.
 I also found some in my produce section in a microwave bag already prepped and ready to go.

 Maybe we can pickle some and make them pickled boiled peanuts… What a cool new snack!

 For this recipe, I used the bagged ones I found in the produce section.
 They come in a 2-pound bag so that works out perfect for the recipe.
 If you don’t have these available, there are some great canned varieties available all year round!
 While I was catching up on a few of my 327 DVR’d TV shows, I sat and shelled the bag.

-The pickling process is quick so the longest part is the shelling.
+The pickling process for the pickled boiled peanuts is quick so the longest part is the shelling.
 This might be an “all hands on deck” situation that you can call family bonding if you are so inclined.

 This post may contain affiliate links.
 I earn a small commission for my endorsement, recommendation, testimonial, and/or link to any products or services from this website.
 Your purchase helps support this blog at no additional cost to you and allows me to continue bringing you delicious recipes and funny stories.
 For my entire disclosure policy click here.